jaimetur/PhotoMigrator/help/06-google-photos.md

 > [!NOTE]
 > If the OAuth app is in **Testing** mode, only configured test users can authorize it.
 > Refresh tokens may be invalidated if you revoke app access or rotate client secrets.

+> [!IMPORTANT]
+> A refresh token is bound to the scopes granted during authorization.
+A token issued without `photoslibrary.appendonly` still authenticates, but every upload fails with `403 PERMISSION_DENIED` and `Request had insufficient authentication scopes` from `mediaItems:batchCreate`.
+If you see that error, re-issue the refresh token with the scope list above and update `GOOGLE_PHOTOS_REFRESH_TOKEN_<N>`.

 ## Upload Albums: